Rusava

 Rusava is a municipality and village in Kroměříž District in the Zlín Region of the Czech Republic.
 It has about 600 inhabitants.

 Etymology

 The village was named after the Rusava Stream that flows through it.
-The name of the stream was derived from rusá, i. e. 'red'.
+The name of the stream was derived from the older Czech word rusá, i. e. 'red'.
 The stream was named after red clay, which turns the water red during rains.

 Geography

 Rusava is located about 22 km east of Kroměříž and 13 km north of Zlín.
 It lies in the Hostýn-Vsetín Mountains.
 The highest point of is the Skalný mountain at 709 m above sea level.
 The municipality is situated at the confluence of the Rusava and Ráztoka streams.

 History

 Rusava was founded in 1657 by Jan Rottal.
 Until 1918, it was named Rottalovice after its founder.

 Economy

 Rusava is known as a recreational centre with several larger recreational facilities and hundreds of holiday cottages.

 Transport

 There are no railways or major roads passing through the municipality.